thechelsuk/ext-chrome-hiyd/README.md

 # Hiyd Browser Extension

 Hiyd is a Chromium browser extension that lets you capture highlighted text and web page metadata, saving it as a Markdown file with Jekyll front matter.
-It is designed for users who want to quickly save and organize web clippings in a portable, readable format.
+It is designed for users who want to quickly save linked quote style blog posts.

 ## Features